lsebahar/Lazuli-Ecommerce-Consulting/README.md

 Lazuli offers fully managed services that are designed to accelerate the growth of your ecommerce business.
 We rapidly develop & deploy solutions using the latest in machine learning to tackle your biggest business pain points.

 This project takes on data from the Brazilian Ecommerce dataset on Kaggle (link below).
 With this data we sought to develop 3 different solutions: repeat customer predictor, customer satisfaction predictor, and a purchase recommender.

-I would explain more here, but it's all available on the site!
+I would normally explain more here, but it's all available on the site!
 Take a look through the link below:

 Site Link: http://lazuli-ecom-machine-learning.herokuapp.com/